Ormael13/CoCX/classes/classes/Stats/README.md

 ```
 Buff the stat.
 If buff already present, **increase** it.

-Otional `min` and `max` arguments control the limits of total buff value.
+Optional `min` and `max` arguments control the limits of total buff value.
 Buff is removed if its value becomes 0.

 ----